Te Kooti's War: Invasion of the Urewera

 News of the March raids near Whakatāne had already reached Whitmore in Taranaki, who by then was abandoning his pursuit of Tītokowaru.
 Whitmore and Native Affairs Minister James Richmond resolved to shift the main colonial force to the east coast and by 20 April Whitmore and 600 Armed Constabulary were in Ōpōtiki, preparing for the formidable task of invading the Urewera mountains with the twin aims of capturing Te Kooti and destroying all Tūhoe settlements, and thereby their ability to shelter him.

 Whitmore planned an invasion using three separate columns, all targeting Ruatāhuna, the expected centre of resistance.
 The first column was to start from Wairoa in the south and cross Lake Waikaremoana; this force was led by Lieutenant Colonel J. L. Herrick.
 The second, under Lieutenant-Colonel St John, was from Ōpōtiki in the north, pushing up the Whakatāne River.
 The third was led by Whitmore and this would move up the Rangitaiki River and enter the Urewera from the west.
-The invasion force outnumbered the total population of the Urewera and involved about 1300 troops: 620 constabulary, 95 militia and 500 kupapa, evenly divided between the three lines of advance.
+The invasion force outnumbered the total population of the Urewera and involved about 1300 troops: 620 constabulary, 95 militia and 500 kūpapa, evenly divided between the three lines of advance.

 The first action involved Whitmore's column attacking Te Harema pā at Te Whaiti around noon on 6 May.
 Six defenders were killed and 50 prisoners, most of them women and children, were taken.
 The former were given to the Arawa contingent while the pā was looted and later burned.
 Whitmore continued on to Ruatāhuna, rendezvousing with St John's column on 7 May; the latter had attacked a kāinga at Omaruoteane, killing three men.
 The two commanders spent the next few days systematically destroying all settlements, crops and livestock in Ruatāhuna in an attempt to drive the Tūhoe people to starvation.
 The mission faltered on 12 May when, after a brief clash with Te Kooti's advance guard, the Arawa fighters refused to advance beyond Ruatāhuna.
 Some of the government forces, including Whitmore, were afflicted with dysentery by this time and Whitmore's men withdrew from the Urewera within a week.
 As justification, they blamed the caution of the Arawa.
 Herrick's expedition meanwhile pushed on, finally reaching Onepoto, at Lake Waikaremoana's south, on 24 May, and labored at building boats to cross to the north side of the lake to where Te Kooti was sheltering.
 This venture continued until 8 July when Herrick, advised of Te Kooti's departure from the Urewera, scuttled his boats and returned south.
 The cost of the expedition, some £40,000 to £60,000, was an embarrassment to the government although Whitmore would subsequently claim it was a success.
 His scorched earth strategy had achieved its aim; in late May Tūhoe chiefs turned on Te Kooti and demanded he leave their territory and early the following month he left for Taupō.